simondlevy/Hackflight/README.md

-Hackflight derives from the Baseflight firmware (which in turn derives from Multiwii), and currently works on STM32F103 flight-controller boards (Naze32 and clones like Flip32, MultiRC, etc.) and the Arduino-compatible Teensy 3.1/3.2 microcontroller (with additional hardware).
+Hackflight derives from the Baseflight firmware (which in turn derives from Multiwii), and currently works on STM32F103 flight-controller boards (Naze32 and clones like Flip32, MultiRC, etc.), the Alienflight F3 board, and the Arduino-compatible Teensy 3.1/3.2 microcontroller (with additional hardware).
 As you'll see, the code follows the Arduino design pattern of a <tt>startup</tt> routine that calls the
 <tt>init()</tt> method of a few objects (<tt>IMU</tt>, <tt>RC</tt>,